A spatial model for dormancy in random environment: Proof of Theorem

-The proof can be summarized as follows: We will first show that the case $\kappa=0$ considered in the Proposition \ref{propk0} and \ref{propk02} provides a lower bound for the general case $\kappa\geq 0$ in dimensions $d=1,2$.
+as desired. \end{proof} We are now ready to prove Theorem 1.3. \begin{proof}[Proof of Theorem \ref{annasy3}] The proof can be summarized as follows: We will first show that the case $\kappa=0$ considered in the Proposition \ref{propk0} and \ref{propk02} provides a lower bound for the general case $\kappa\geq 0$ in dimensions $d=1,2$.
 This gives us together with the upper bound asserted in Lemma \ref{pascalpoisson} the desired asymptotics.

 Let us start with the case $\gamma<0$ of traps and show that the asymptotics of $\left<U(t)\right>$ are lower-bounded by \eqref{asytraps0} in dimensions $d\in\{1,2\}$.
 We adapt the notations from the proof of \cite[Lemma 2.1]{drewitz}: Let $E_t$ be the event that none of the traps starts in a ball $B_{R_t}$ of radius $R_t$ around $0$, where we choose $R_t$ to be $ \frac{t}{\ln(t)}$ for $d=1$ resp.\,$\ln(t)$ for $d=2$.
 This event has the probability $\e^{-\nu(R_t+1)^d}$.
 Further, let $G_t$ be the event that $X$ with start in $0$ stays in $B_{R_t}$ up to time $t$.
 Analogously, we define $\tilde{G}_t$ to be the event that a simple symmetric random walk $\tilde{X}$ without switching and with jump rate $2d\kappa$ stays in $B_{R_t}$ up to time $t$.
 Then, using time-change again,